NASW Foundation National Programs

 A total of $7,000 will be disbursed directly to the recipient’s university.
 An additional $3,000 will be earmarked for conferences and professional development.
-As part of the award, the 2014-2015 recipient will be expected to participate in a poster session to present the study purpose/study question at NASW's National Conference, June 2018 and submit a final dissertation to the NASW Foundation upon completion.
-It is hoped that the recipient will be available to participate in a poster session at the 2014 NASW National Conference, Social Work: Courage, Hope and Leadership -Washington, DC – July 23-26, 2014.
+As part of the award, the 2015 - 2016 recipient will be expected to attend and participate in a poster session during the award period to present the study purpose/study question at NASW's National Conference, June 2018 and submit a final dissertation to the NASW Foundation upon completion.
 Expenses for conferences and professional development must be approved through the NASW Foundation and funds will not be disbursed directly to the recipient.

 Eileen Blackey Doctoral Fellowship Guidelines